-He knew were were too close ot the enemy for artillery, but we were the Air Cavalry and Hagemeister was bound get some air support.
+Hagemeister knew we were too close to the enemy for artillery, but we were the Air Cavalry, and he was bound to get us some air support.

-Despite other friendly troops requesting support, Hagemeister nevertheless, contacted air support and asked for all available gunships to concentrate near our location and prepare for an assualt on our ambush site.
+Despite other friendly troops requesting assistance, Hagemeister nevertheless, contacted air support and asked for all available gunships to rendezvous near our location and prepare for an assault on our ambush site.

-Soon, a beautiful noise sounded from the east, as seven gusnhips from the Air Cav Armada, led by the faster ACH-47 bolted toward us just above the palms, at 130 knots on one of the first, helicopter only, night-assault mission of the Vietnam War.
+Soon, a beautiful noise sounded from the east, as seven gunships from the Air Cav Armada, led by the faster ACH-47 bolted toward us just above the palms at 130 knots on one of the first, helicopter only, night-assault mission of the Vietnam War.

-These bad boys were members of the formitable 227th, 228th and 229th Attack Helicopter Battalions were about to exact some payback on the enemy that remained in and around the ambush site.**
+These bad boys, members of the formidable 227th, 228th and 229th Attack Helicopter Battalions were about to exact some payback on the enemy that remained in and around the ambush site.**